corybrunson/gggda/README.md

 Some new statistical transformations provide new ways of analyzing bivariate data, for example the depth stat that deploys [the {ddalpha}
-package](https://cran.r-project.org/package=ddalpha) and mimics the density stat by pairing with the contour geom.:
+package](https://cran.r-project.org/package=ddalpha) and mimics the density stat by pairing with the contour geom:

 ``` r
 # depth medians and quartiles contours by group